-2008: PA Classics starts Lancaster Inferno, a women’s team playing in the WPSL (Women’s Premier Soccer League), coached by Doug Harris.
+2008: PA Classics starts Lancaster Inferno, a women’s team playing in the WPSL (Women’s Premier Soccer League).
 The home field is Hempfield High School’s athletic stadium in Landisville.

 2011: Inferno is no longer under the PA Classics umbrella, and plays under the sponsorship of the Penn Legacy Soccer Club.
 The team’s name is changed to “Penn Legacy Inferno”.

 2013: Inferno becomes independent, no longer associated with PA Classics or Penn Legacy.
 The team’s name reverts to its former name, “Lancaster Inferno”.

 2014: Lancaster Inferno is sold to Francisco Cleaves, who also begins operations as head coach.

 2015: Inferno changes its home field to Millersville University’s Pucillo Field in the Lancaster suburb of Millersville.

 2018: In 2018, the Inferno becomes the UWS East Conference Regular Season Champions, subsequently beating the Connecticut Fusion to become the East Conference Playoff Champions.
 Inferno travels to the UWS National Championship held in Grand Rapids, Michigan and defeats Grand Rapids FC in the semi-final match.
 In the final match of the UWS National Championship, Inferno faces the Houston Aces and loses 1-0 at the last minute of double overtime.